The arrival of Europeans transformed North America’s forests, including those in the Pennsylvania Colony.

 The lumber industry was a boom and bust economy in Pennsylvania as the landscape was stripped of timber resources.

-The 19th century lumber industry’s adverse affect on Pennsylvania’s forests is being countered today by managed growth and sensitivity to the ecological concerns.
+The 19th century lumber industry’s adverse effect on Pennsylvania’s forests is being countered today by managed growth and sensitivity to the ecological concerns.